 Ann Kosakowski McNamee retired as Professor Emerita of Music Theory at Swarthmore College in order to pursue a new career as a songwriter and performer.
-Over 250 songs, ten albums, and 750 live shows later, she’s widening her horizons to include collaborating on musical theater projects and restoring a Thomas Church garden.
+Over 250 songs, ten albums, and 750 live shows later, she re-retired, in order to collaborate on musical theater projects.

-Ann’s portfolio of over 250 songs offers a fresh perspective on relationships and the ever-changing world.
+Ann’s portfolio of songs offers a fresh perspective on relationships and the ever-changing world.
 Her Wellesley College B.A. and Yale Ph.D. in Music Theory demonstrate that she knows about the rules she’s breaking.
-Influenced by such diverse masters as Carole King, Lennon and McCartney, Bob Dylan, Elton John, the Velvet Underground, and Igor Stravinsky, Ann composed for and sang with the Flying Other Brothers band from 1999 to 2006.
-She then composed for, sang, played keys, and toured with the popular San Francisco band Moonalice, led by her husband Roger McNamee.
+Ann composed for and sang with the Flying Other Brothers band from 1999 to 2006.
+She then composed for, sang, played keys, and toured until 2012 with the popular San Francisco band Moonalice, led by her husband Roger McNamee.

 - participating in the Lilith Fair tour (2010) with Ann Atomic, a band formed for this tour (Eric McFadden, Jon Evans, Curt Bisquera, Roger Love, and Mookie Siegel)

 - recording 103 original (often co-written) songs over the span of 13 years, with such extraordinarily generous musicians as Bono, T Bone Burnett, Eric McFadden, Jon Evans, Julie Wolf, Curt Bisquera, Roger Love, Wayne Jackson of the Memphis Horns, Melvin Seals, Stacy Parrish, and G. E. Smith, with Ann Atomic, the Flying Other Brothers, and Moonalice